halocore099/Tierlist-bot/docs/WORKFLOW.md

 2. **During confirmation period** (5 minutes):
    - Previous members can click **"Still Active"** button
-   - They get ✅ checkmark next to their name
+   - They get a checkmark next to their name
    - Embed updates showing their confirmed status
    - New players cannot join yet

 3. **After 5 minutes**:
    - Confirmation period ends automatically
    - Bot reorganizes queue:
-     - Confirmed users → renumbered to fill gaps (e.g., positions 1,4,5,7 → 1,2,3,4)
+     - Confirmed users -> renumbered to fill gaps (e.g., positions 1,4,5,7 -> 1,2,3,4)
-     - Unconfirmed users → removed from queue
+     - Unconfirmed users -> removed from queue
-   - Queue state: **CONFIRMATION PERIOD** → **OPEN**
+   - Queue state: **CONFIRMATION PERIOD** -> **OPEN**
    - "Join Queue" button becomes enabled
    - New players can now join

 4. **Testing continues**:
    - Tester tests players in order (confirmed users first, then new ones)
    - Normal workflow continues

+### Multiple Testers

+When multiple testers are active in a queue:
+- Tickets are assigned using **round-robin scheduling**
+- Each tester gets assigned tickets in rotation, ensuring fair distribution
+- Example with 3 testers (A, B, C): Ticket 1 -> A, Ticket 2 -> B, Ticket 3 -> C, Ticket 4 -> A, etc.
+- The round-robin index persists across bot restarts

 ### Tester Controls
 - **`/q join`**: Activate as tester and open queue